 I have always felt that Mother Nature played a wicked joke on us gardeners—giving us bounties of juicy tomatoes in the summer, but none in the winter when salad greens are at their freshest, sweetest, and most abundant.

-I grow a variety of greens for my summer salad fix (edible red leaf amaranth, radicchio, spinach chard, and several Asian mustards) and even tried to grow traditional spinach for a while under the shade of a fruit tree.
+I grow a variety of heat-tolerant greens for my summer salad fix (edible red leaf amaranth, spinach chard, and several Asian mustards) and even tried to grow traditional spinach for a while under the shade of a fruit tree.
 While that spring-sown spinach usually held off on bolting too early in summer, it also barely grew beyond a few inches and a few leaves.
 As I found out, too much shade was just as problematic as too much sun.